-- (ii) (This is (iii) in the current Ordinance) The person filing the appeal shall have the burden of proof. - (iii) (This is (iv) in the current Ordinance) The Board shall decide all administrative appeals and variance appeals within thirty-five (35) days after the close of the hearing, and shall issue a written decision on all appeals. - (iv) (This is (v) current Ordinance) All decisions shall become a part of the record and shall include a statement of finding and conclusions as well as the reasons or basis therefor, and the appropriate order, relief or denial thereof.
-The Board of Appeals shall state the reasons and basis for its decision, including a statement of the facts found and conclusions reached by the Board.
+- (i) A majority of the full voting membership of the Board shall constitute a quorum for the purpose of deciding an appeal. - (ii) The person filing the appeal shall have the burden of proof. - (iii) The Board shall decide all administrative appeals and variance appeals within thirtyfive (35) days after the close of the hearing, and shall issue a written decision on all appeals. - (iv) The Board of Appeals shall state the reasons and basis for its decision, including a statement of the facts found and conclusions reached by the Board.
 The Board shall cause written notice of its decision to be mailed or hand-delivered to the applicant and to the Department of Environmental Protection within seven (7) days of the Board's decision.
 Copies of written decisions of the Board of Appeals shall be given to the Planning Board, Code Enforcement Officer, and the municipal officers. - 5) Appeal to Superior Court.
 Except as provided by 30-A M.R.S.A. section 2691(3)(F), any aggrieved party who participated as a party during the proceedings before the Board of Appeals may take an appeal to Superior Court in accordance with State laws within forty-five (45) days from the date of any decision of the Board of Appeals. - 6) Reconsideration.
-In accordance with 30-A M.R.S.A. section 2691(3)(F), the Board of Appeals may reconsider any decision within forty (30) (40) days of its prior decision.
-The Board may conduct additional hearings and receive additional evidence and testimony.
+In accordance with 30-A M.R.S.A. section 2691(3)(F), the Board of Appeals may reconsider any decision within forty (40) days of its prior decision.
 A request to the Board to reconsider a decision must be filed within ten (10) days of the decision that is being reconsidered.
 A vote to reconsider and the action taken on that reconsideration must occur and be completed within forty-five (45) days of the date of the vote on the original decision.
 Reconsideration of a decision shall require a positive vote of the majority of the Board members originally voting on the decision, and proper notification to the landowner, petitioner, planning board, code enforcement officer, and other parties of interest, including abutters and those who testified at the original hearing(s).
 The Board may conduct additional hearings and receive additional evidence and testimony.